AmandaAjredini/book-haven-website/README.md

 Download this repository into XAMMP/htdocs

-Run XAMMP and start MySQL Database and Apache Web Server services
+Run XAMMP and start MySQL Database and Apache Web Server

 On web browser go to address http://localhost/CA/index.php